Price Adjustment Guide for Contracting Parties

 contracting parties might have used code 1072-01, Metal tanks,

 or some other series of their choosing.
-Escalation clauses
+Price adjustment clauses

 should provide procedures for times when PPI data do not publish.